 However, in order to manage existing or potential conflicts of interest and ensure data integrity, QBS requires Reporting Brokers to comply with the Code of Conduct, as described in the response to Principle 3.
-In addition, as described in the response to Principle 2, QBS conducts regular monitoring on a quarterly basis, and analyze and verify the Reporting Broker's reporting data after the fact.
+In addition, as described in the response to Principle 2, QBS conducts regular monitoring on a quarterly basis, and analyzes and verifies the Reporting Broker's reporting data after the fact.
+In case errors are found in the reported data, QBS will take action in accordance with the "TORF Operational Rules" and remind Reporting Brokers to report accurate data in accordance with the "TORF Code of Conduct."